-μt=β0+βtt+bt+ϵt  (1)
+μt=β0+βtt+bt+ϵt  (5)

 where β0 is the intercept, t is the year, βt is the slope, bt is the random effect for year t, and ϵt is the residual for year t.
 Accordingly, the seasonal average for year t is μt=β0+βtt+bt.
 The “residual,” ϵt, represents estimation error in μt, namely μt-μt.
-The residuals are assumed to be independent and normally distributed with mean 0 and variance σμ,t2, where the latter is estimated from the calculations above.
+The residuals are assumed to be independent and normally distributed with mean 0 and variances σμ,t2, where the latter is estimated from the calculations above.
 The random effect, bt, is the difference between μt and β0+βtt and is considered the “residual” in the sense of unexplained variation not due to the estimation error.
 The random effect follows a normal distribution with mean 0 and variance, σb2, to be estimated.

-We estimated the model (equation (1)) using the mixmeta package in R (Sera et al., 2019).
+We estimated the model (equation (5)) using the mixmeta package in R (Sera et al., 2019).
 Results from mixmeta have a similar interpretation as those from regression analysis, but parameter estimates and their standard errors incorporate the known standard errors of the response values.
 The default estimation method for mixmeta, restricted maximum likelihood (REML), was used.
 The meta-analysis models were applied to a chosen sequence or “window” of years for estimating the linear trend.